Health Care Guide Information

 Not an exact cause is known, but the following may be some of the risk factors.

-Family history: Patients with a family history of other cancer can be at greater risk of developing thymoma.
+Family history: Patients with a family history of other cancers can be at greater risk of developing thymoma.

 Radiation exposure: Patients exposed to radiation earlier than any other treatment may have thymoma.